 The phenomenon of quantum entanglement described here requires as an absolute condition that the two disjoint but embedded events not connect (serially) with any other events.
 Such connection would collapse the wave packet and destroy the embedding entity.

 Any sort of serial connectedness would destroy the embedding event (or prevent its occurance in the first place).
 But without an embedding event, the two embedded events would not exist in a common universe (since they would lack any connection to one another).
 Therefore, without quantum entanglement, Universe as we know it would not exist.

 While we can observe the effects of quantum entanglement only under very specialized laboratory conditions, we should not conclude from that that such events are rare.
 I would speculate that Universe consists of more event pairs with “entangled connectedness” that with serial connectedness; but that is mere conjecture.

 In any case, the example of entangled connectedness is sufficient to prove that serial connectivity is not a universal characteristic of all events in Universe.
 Embedded connectivity therefore must be the more general case of connectivity and therefore the sub-structural mode!

 Applying the Principle of Universality, we can go further!
 No event or hierarchy of events may exist outside the universal hierarchy of events.
 Therefore, every event is embedded in at least one other event except Universe itself.
 Universe is exempt from this requirement (without contradiction) since by definition there can be no events outside it.
-(See The Intellectual History of Time in this collection for an alternative approach to this last point.)

 How does universal embedded connectivity impact the past-present-future model of time?
 In a word, it destroys it!